teolandon/samsara/README.md

 Some more notes:

-A samsara file should contain a single samsara expression.
+* A samsara file should contain a single samsara expression.
 Number literals cannot be followed by letters without a space separating them.

+* Function application is left-associative.
+Due to the specific order of operations, arguments such as `2 + 2` in a chain of function applications have to be surrounded by parentheses.

 ## Dependencies
 samsara is written in OCaml, and uses the core library exclusively.
 Follow